symfony/symfony-docs/security/passwords.rst

 * :ref:`When using Doctrine's entity user provider <upgrade-the-password-doctrine>`
 * :ref:`When using a custom user provider <upgrade-the-password-custom-provider>`

-After this, you're done and passwords are always hashed as securely as possible!
+After this, you are done and passwords are always hashed as securely as possible!

 .. note::